-Traffic studies and reports analyzing the existing site and nearby roadways were conducted to verify parking needs of the complex, study changes in traffic patterns, review the proposed circulation plans, and to recommend needed roadway improvements and access.
+Traffic studies and reports analyzing the existing site and nearby roadways were conducted to verify parking needs of the complex, study changes in traffic patterns, review the proposed circulation plans, and recommend needed roadway improvements and access.

-The project was financed through the issuance of a long-term $20 million bond, a $1 million grant from the Illinois Clean Energy Community Foundation, and the $1.5 million sale of the current city hall property.
+The project was financed through the issuance of a long-term $20 million bond, a $1 million grant from the Illinois Clean Energy Community Foundation, and the $1.5 million sale of the current City Hall property.

 The Countryside City Hall and Police Headquarters is a proud recipient of the 2021 Sustainable Design Excellence Award from AIA Northeast Illinois and the 2021 AIA Justice Facilities Award.